 - Pomeranian bark loudly which make them great watchdog Sometimes they don’t know when to stop barking they require proper training which teaches them when to bark on command.

 Skincare of the Pomeranian dogs is very important.
 Although they need a nutritious diet Pomeranian care is very much required.
 They can easily get infected because of the furry skin and are prone to allergy which results in quick hair loss.
-When these dogs ages they have dryer skin and needs a regular massage.
-They start scratching themselves which is at time irritating for them.
+When these dog’s age they have dryer skin and need a regular massage.
+They start scratching themselves which is at times irritating for them.

 - Cushing’s disease